autobrew/bundler/README.md

 These scripts creates bundles of system libraries based on the autobrew system.
 A bundle is an archive containing the library plus all dependencies, for easy downloading by R packages.

-For now the bundles are published at: http://dl.bintray.com/autobrew/
+The bundles are published at: https://github.com/autobrew/archive

+Scripts that packages can use to download these bundles: https://github.com/autobrew/scripts